Finding a home - Conveyancing - First time buyer

 Step 1: Check what financial help you could get as a first-time buyer

 Before you get started with buying your first home, it’s worthwhile checking if there are any government schemes or incentives available to you.
 There’s no harm in receiving a helping hand as a first-time buyer.
-Look out for help to buy schemes such as, the Lifetime ISA, where you can boost your savings with a government bonus of 25%, or the shared ownership scheme, where you buy a percentage share of your home while paying rent on the rest
+Look out for first-time buyer schemes such as, the Lifetime ISA, where you can boost your savings with a government bonus of 25%, or the shared ownership scheme, where you buy a percentage share of your home while paying rent on the rest

 Step 2: Save up your house deposit